1. What is Nord Stream 2?

 5. Why is the U.S. involved?

-The U.S., under both Biden and his predecessor Donald Trump, has asserted that the new export route would make its allies in Europe overly dependent on Russian energy supplies.
+The U.S., under both former President Donald Trump and his successor Joe Biden, asserts that the new export route would make its allies in Europe overly dependent on Russian energy supplies.
 Yet it’s also clear that the U.S. has been keen to increase its own sales to Europe of what it calls “freedom gas.”
-The Washington authorities were committed for many years to stopping the gas link, or at least putting significant hurdles in its way, including the remaining potential to place sanctions on insurers, certifiers and other companies working on the project.
+The Washington authorities have been committed to stopping the gas link, or at least putting significant hurdles in its way, including the remaining potential to place sanctions on insurers, certifiers and other companies working on the project.

 7. Is Europe really captive to Russian gas?

 The European gas market has become more competitive as liquefied natural gas, or LNG, vies to replace declining local production from the North Sea and the Netherlands.
 Gazprom estimates that in 2020 its share of the European market was around 33%.
 Its domestic rival, Novatek PJSC, is also expanding LNG sales in Europe.
 But not all countries are equally dependent on Russian imports.
 Gazprom remains a traditional key supplier for some eastern and central European countries, while western Europe gets gas from sources including Norway, Qatar, African nations and Trinidad.
 The likes of Poland, Lithuania and Croatia have built LNG import facilities to diversify their supply sources.
 The European Union in general is reducing the role of gas as it rapidly turns to cleaner energy.